Cultural Humility

 3. Immersive Experiences: Self-reflection and discussion strategies can also be employed in conjunction with more hands-on learning experiences and opportunities.

-1. Role Play/SimulationsInteractive assignments involving role play scenarios, simulation, or applied theater techniques can allow students to reflect on their own cultural identities as well as communication barriers associated with cultural differences (Ivory et al., 2016).
-Students can learn to recognize and adjust their emotional reactions and behaviors by solving problems, working on relationship-building skills, or confronting challenging situations (Anderson Juarez et al., 2006; Ivory et al., 2016).
+1. Role Play/Simulations:Interactive assignments involving role play scenarios or simulation can allow students to reflect on their own cultural identities as well as communication about cultural differences (Ivory et al., 2016).
+Students can learn about their reactions and behaviors by solving problems and working on relationship-building skills (Anderson Juarez et al., 2006; Ivory et al., 2016).

 3. Event Attendance: Speakers on topics related to culture and diversity can assist students in gaining an understanding of cultural differences.
-McCleary and Weaver (2008) suggested that it is helpful to prepare students for speakers by tying attendance to a class assignment and following up with a class discussion regarding the speaker.
+McCleary and Weaver (2008) suggested that it is helpful to prepare students for speakers by giving a related class assignment and following up with a class discussion regarding the speaker.

 Sources